python/cpython/Doc/library/urllib2.rst

    returns a string in this format.

-   The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, or passed as ``None``, the global default timeout setting will be used).
+   The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
 This actually only works for HTTP, HTTPS, FTP and FTPS connections.

    This function returns a file-like object with two additional methods: